-The Samsung Galaxy Tab Android Oreo roll out has begun and the company is starting with the Galaxy Tab S3.
-If you own a Galaxy Tab S3, there are some things you should do before you Android 8.0 Oreo update arrives.
+The Samsung Galaxy Tab Android Oreo roll out has begun and there are some things you should do before you Android 8.0 Oreo update arrives.

-Samsung promised a Galaxy Tab Oreo update in the first half of the year and the company’s delivered on that promise.
-Android 8.0 Oreo and the Samsung Experience 9.0 UI are officially available though the roll out is limited to just one Galaxy Tab model in one select region.
+Samsung promised a Galaxy Tab Oreo update in the first half of the year and the company delivered on that promise.
+Android 8.0 Oreo and the Samsung Experience 9.0 UI are officially available though the roll out is limited to the Galaxy Tab S3 with more updates planned for the future.

-As of right now, the Galaxy Tab Oreo update is rolling out to Galaxy Tab S3 users in the United Kingdom who own a SM-T820 and SM-T825.
+The Galaxy Tab Oreo update is rolling out to Galaxy Tab S3 users in Europe who own a SM-T820 and SM-T825.
 If you aren’t sure which model you have head into your device’s settings and check the About section.
-You can find out there.
+The update’s also rolling out in the United States.

 The update is limited right now, but we expect the roll out to land for more Galaxy Tab S3 and other Galaxy tablets in the weeks ahead.